 Don't move finances around or change banks.
 While your lending institution considers your mortgage loan application, you will likely be required to provide bank statements for the last few months on your saving and checking accounts, money market funds and other liquid wealth.
 To eliminate potential fraud, most lending institutions require a detailed paper trail to determine the source of all incoming funds.
 Switching banks or moving finances elsewhere - for whatever reason - may make it difficult for your lender to review your funds.

-Don't deliver a "good faith" deposit directly to the seller in a FSBO (for sale by owner) purchase.
-Your good faith deposit does not belong to the seller: it is actually yours until closing.
-Any good faith money is to go toward your expenses upon closing; some sellers might not understand this.
-We recommend that you put the money into a trust account, or get an attorney to hold it until closing.
-If your home purchase fails, the contract with the seller should dictate where the good faith funds should go.
+Don't hand over earnest money directly to the seller in a FSBO (for sale by owner) purchase.
+Your good faith deposit does not belong to the seller: it remains yours until closing.
+Your earnest money is to be used for your expenses closing; some sellers might not understand this.
+Get an attorney or other neutral person who will hang on to the funds or put them in a trust account until closing.
+If your sale falls through, the purchase agreement should document where the good faith deposit should go.

 Mortgage Max Inc can walk you through the pitfalls of getting a mortgage.
 Call us: 760-547-2080.